What Is Rebound Hammer Test?

 2. Types of Cement

-The concrete made of high alumina cement has higher compressive strength compared to Ordinary Portland Cement.
-The use of super sulphated cement in concrete decreases the compressive strength by 50% compared to that of OPC.
+Concrete made of high alumina cement has higher compressive strength compared to Ordinary Portland Cement.
+The use of super-sulfated cement in concrete decreases the compressive strength by 50% compared to that of OPC.

 3. Surface and Moisture Condition of Concrete

 Wet concrete surfaces if tested will give a lower strength value.
 This underestimation of the strength of concrete structure can go lower to 20% than that of dry concrete.

 4. Type of Curing and Age of Concrete